wasmCloud/wasmcloud-dev-site/content/reference/lattice-protocols/rpc.md

 The reason we go to such lengths with the invocation is to prevent a malicious entity that has compromised enough credentials to gain access to an RPC NATS connection from actually performing any function calls.
 Without a valid **cluster seed** (which is injected into a host runtime at startup), an intruder cannot forge an invocation, even if they have unfettered access to NATS.

-Monitoring tools could be immediately alerted to the attempted use of a faked invocation.
+Monitoring tools could be configuted to detect faked invocations in real time and produce alerts.

 The claims data structure can be found in the [wascap](https://github.com/wasmCloud/wascap/blob/main/src/jwt.rs) crate.

-### Actor Subscriptions
+### Actor subscriptions

 All actors that are in hosts connected to a lattice will **queue** subscribe to incoming invocations on the following topic:

 `wasmbus.rpc.{namespace}.{actor public key}`

-So, as an example, the `echo` sample in wasmCloud's official OCI registry would subscribe to the following topic if no alternative namespace prefix were supplied:
+For example, the `echo` sample in wasmCloud's official OCI registry would subscribe to the following topic if no alternative namespace prefix were supplied:

 `wasmbus.rpc.default.MBCFOPM6JW2APJLXJD3Z5O4CN7CPYJ2B4FTKLJUR5YR5MITIU7HD3WD5`

-The use of a queue subscription is important because it causes NATS to randomly choose a target from among any of the running instances of a subscriber, which is the key piece of networking mechanics that allows actors to scale horizontally within a lattice.
+The use of a queue subscription is important because it causes NATS to randomly choose a target from among all running instances of a subscriber.
+That's the key piece of networking mechanics that allows actors to scale horizontally within a lattice.

 If you have sufficient access and want to see _exactly_ which subjects are being used for lattice communication, you can simply launch NATS with verbose and debug options enabled.

-### Capability Provider Subscriptions
+### Capability provider subscriptions

 Capability providers also **queue** subscribe to incoming invocations from _linked_ actors on the following topic pattern: